Johnson desk: Oval Office

-After President John F. Kennedy's assassination, Johnson did not move into the Oval Office for several days, possibly at the request of Robert Kennedy.
+After President John F. Kennedy's assassination, Johnson did not move into the Oval Office for several days.
+Johnson claimed that Robert Kennedy "kept him out" of the office for this time.
 He finally did begin using the room on November 26, 1963.
-When he entered the Oval Office, a series of changes were made to the room that were planned by Jacqueline Kennedy, but not completed until that point due to updates to an air-conditioning system, including a new red rug and white drapes.
-Johnson had the Resolute desk, the desk Kennedy used in the office, removed and replaced with the desk that he had used throughout his time in the Senate and as Vice President.
+When he entered the Oval Office, a series of changes were made to the room, including a new red rug and white drapes, that had been planned by Jacqueline Kennedy but not completed until that point due to updates to an air-conditioning system.
+Johnson had the Resolute desk, which Kennedy had used in the office, removed and replaced with the desk that he had used throughout his time in the Senate and as Vice President.
 The Resolute desk went on tour around the country at this time to help raise funds for the John F. Kennedy Presidential Library and Museum and was subsequently put on view at the Smithsonian Institution.

-Juanita Roberts, chief personal secretary to President Johnson, spoke about the transition of objects into and out of the Oval Office when Johnson assumed the presidency in a 1969 oral history interview.
+Juanita Roberts, chief personal secretary to President Johnson, spoke in a 1969 oral history interview about the transition of objects into and out of the Oval Office when Johnson assumed the presidency.
 Roberts said:

 Roberts continued on to describe that Johnson was to begin using the office for the first time the day after Kennedy's funeral.
-Much of Kennedy's belongings had already been cleared out due to the carpet and curtain installation leaving just a few paintings, books on shelves, two couches, a coffee table, two lamp tables, and the Resolute desk remaining.
+Much of Kennedy's belongings had already been cleared out due to the carpet and curtain installation, leaving just a few paintings, books on shelves, two couches, a coffee table, two lamp tables, and the Resolute desk remaining.
 Johnson's desk was put on a truck and was standing by as new books from the White House library were added to the shelves in the room.
-That first day much of the furnishings remained the same, with Roberts pointing out that she did not have time to switch out paintings but did make sure the White House florist brought in flowers and a seamstress got new "glass cover" curtains created and installed in the windows.
+That first day much of the furnishings remained the same, with Roberts pointing out that she did not have time to switch out paintings, but did make sure the White House florist brought in flowers and a seamstress got new "glass cover" curtains created and installed in the windows.